 All employees have a legal duty of confidentiality to keep PII and confidential information private, and not to divulge information accidentally.

-PHE’s Records Management Guidance states that all individuals who work for PHE are responsible for any records which they create or use in the performance of their duties.
-All records created by a member of PHE staff belong to PHE.
+UKHSA’s Records Management Guidance states that all individuals who work for UKHSA are responsible for any records which they create or use in the performance of their duties.
+All records created by a member of UKHSA staff belong to UKHSA.

 The Data Protection Act 1998 requires personal data to be protected against unauthorised or unlawful processing and accidental loss, destruction or damage.
 There are a number of other statutory provisions which limit or prohibit the use of confidential information, and which require information to be shared.